-75. TX NAACP Member Q's residence is in the newly enacted SD 10.
-They are a registered voter in SD 10.
-They plan to vote in future elections in SD 10.
-As enacted under the State's plan S2168, the newly drawn SD 10-formerly contained entirely in Tarrant County-now encompasses seven additional rural counties, reducing the percentage of voters of color in SD 10 from 46% under the previous decade's map to 38% under the newly enacted map.
-These new district boundaries were drawn just as voters of color in the old SD 10 were on the cusp of becoming the majority and thus injure TX NAACP Member Q by denying voters of color like them the opportunity to elect representatives of choice.
+State's plan S2168, the newly drawn SD 10-formerly contained entirely in Tarrant County-now encompasses seven additional rural counties, reducing the percentage of voters of color in SD 10 from 46% under the previous decade's map to 38% under the newly enacted map.
+Under the State's newly enacted SD 10, Anglo voters in the rural counties will likely vote as a bloc to defeat the candidates of choice of voters of color who are concentrated in the southeastern portion of Fort Worth.
+These new district boundaries were drawn just as voters of color in the old SD 10 were on the cusp of becoming the majority and thus injure TX NAACP Member T by denying voters of color like them the opportunity to elect representatives of choice.